aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

   - name: "<ip community list name as string>"  # mandatory
     entries:
       - action: "< permit | deny >"  # required
-        # community_values and regexp MUST not be configured together in the same entry
+        # communities and regexp MUST not be configured together in the same entry
         # possible community strings are (case insensitive):
         # - GSHUT
         # - internet